liberland/Constitution/Liberland-constitution.md

 * **§V.2.** The Courts of the Free Republic of Liberland shall first and foremost uphold the Constitution of the Free Republic of Liberland, and any laws passed by the Assembly in accordance with this Constitution.
 * **§V.3.** The Courts of the Free Republic of Liberland shall protect the Citizens thereof and other Residents from any unlawful trespasses into their rights by the Public Administration.
 * **§V.4.** The Judges of the Courts of the Free Republic of Liberland shall be independent and shall not be removable by any Member of the other branches of the Public Administration;
-•	§V.4(1) The Judges shall regulate their own affairs within a non-departmental body.
+ * §V.4(1) The Judges shall regulate their own affairs within a non-departmental body.
-•	§V.4(2) The remuneration of the Judges shall not be lowered.
+ * §V.4(2) The remuneration of the Judges shall not be lowered.
-•	§V.4(3) No Judge of any Court of the Free Republic of Liberland shall be detained on suspicion of any criminal offence unless with the express consent of at least three Justices of the Supreme Court.
+ * §V.4(3) No Judge of any Court of the Free Republic of Liberland shall be detained on suspicion of any criminal offence unless with the express consent of at least three Justices of the Supreme Court.
 * **§V.5.** The Courts of the Free Republic of Liberland shall consist of the Civil Court, Criminal Court and the Supreme Court.
 * **§V.6.** The Supreme Court shall be presided over by the Chief Justice of the Supreme Court, and shall be composed of him or her and four other Judges called the Justices of the Supreme Court.
   * **§V.6(1)** The Supreme Court shall reach its decisions with a simple majority.
   * **§V.6(2)** The Chief Justice and other Justices of the Supreme Court shall be appointed by the Chancellor for life.
-  * **§V.6(3)** The Chief Justice of the Supreme Court or any Justice of the Supreme Court shall be only removable from their position by the Citizens with a majority of two-thirds votes in a referendum called by 10% of population.
+  * **§V.6(3)** The Chief Justice of the Supreme Court or any Justice of the Supreme Court shall be only removable from their position by the Citizens with a majority of two-thirds votes in a referendum called by 10% of the Citizenry.
   * **§V.6(4)** The Supreme Court shall have jurisdiction to issue statements which clarify the law of the Free Republic of Liberland upon the request submitted by the Cabinet; such statements are binding upon lower Courts in all future proceedings where applicable.
   * **§V.6(5)** The Supreme Court shall hear appeals from the Civil Court and the Criminal Court on the point of law where the Supreme Court grants a permission; such verdicts are binding upon lower courts on the point of law in all future proceedings where applicable.
   * **§V.6(6)** The Supreme Court shall review prima facie constitutionality of every Bill passed by the Assembly and no Bill shall become the law of the Free Republic of Liberland unless the Supreme Court, unanimously, declares the Bill to be constitutional.